HTTP API

 On success, the one-time code is validated, the email factor is marked as verified, and a PKCE authorization

-.
-A 302 Found redirect occurs tocallback_url
+codeis generated using the providedchallenge.
+A 302 Found redirect occurs tocallback_urlwithcodeappended. -

 On failure, if a

-parameter; otherwise, a 400 Bad Request JSON response is returned with an error body.
+redirect_on_failurequery parameter is present, a 302 redirect occurs to that URL with anerrorparameter; otherwise, a 400 Bad Request JSON response is returned with an error body.

 -